richardbarabe/open-api-react-typescript-example/README.md

 To only generate the client code without starting the project :
 `yarn run generate-client`

-Note that generated code is ignored in git (see .gitignore)
+Generated code is ignored in git (see .gitignore)

+By default, it will try to connect to 'http://example.com/api/users'.
+You can change this by editing src/UserApiConfiguration.ts (see parameter named 'basePath')